antonkulaga/scala-js-binding/README.md

 Then each *data-bind-propertyname* property is binded to corresponding property of LoginView class.
 All bindings inside of children tags will be to properties of this view.
 There is a view hierarchy.
 Each view can have subviews.
 Usually mains view attached to body tag is created.
 In quoted sample there are bindings to isSigned and logoutClick reactive variables.

+Binders are the classes that bind ScalaJS view to html elements.
+Each view can have many different binders.
+Common usage practise is extending one of abstract classes in binding or semantic package and adding binders by overriding def attachBinders() method.

 Getting started